 TF6M participants: TF3KX, TF3-033, TF3UA, TF3CW, TF3JB, TF3G (ex.
 TF3US), TF3MHN and TF3Y (ex.
 TF3YH).

 PHOTO 9 The TF4F DXpedition to Flatey Island (West Iceland) took place in July 1977.
 Despite almost "black-out" conditions we managed over one thousand QSO's on HF and via the AMSAT Oscar 6 and 7 satellites.
-Photographs of the participants can be seen below on the TF4F QSL card.
+Photographs of the participants can be seen below.

 AMATEUR RADIO IN ICELAND